 The European Union itself is a quasi-federation of many vestigial empires cited here: in fact, having the world's biggest GDP, the first millitary in terms of troops and the second biggest military expenditures, the world's second reserve currency, the world's third largest population a very respectable amount of soft power, and the fact that it one of the few polities to have known a significant expansion in the post WWII, the UE could very well be the first alliance of surviving Vestigial Empires turning into an Hegemonic Empire...
 That is, if it had a strong central government which it still lacks.

 In the early twentieth-century, Imperial Japan was the dominant great power of the Pacific thanks to its rapid industrialization in the late nineteenth-century, holding its original islands, Korea, parts of Manchuria, and many islands in the Pacific (including Taiwan).
 It shocked the "civilised" Western nations by curb-stomping Russia in 1904-5, and had plans to expand into China and Oceania during The Great Depression.
 Before it took pretty much all of East Asia during World War 2 before being defeated, they also had significant influence in the area due to their powerful navy, leading interventions into China and Siberia, and annexing all of Manchuria before World War 2.
 Now, thanks to their defeat during World War II and their subsequent occupation by the United States, Japan consists almost entirely of just its original islands, and its military has been constitutionally neutered.
-People once predicted that Japan would make a major comeback, but that idea has since been discredited.

 The Qing Empire was a shadow of its former self by the time of European (and later, Japanese) expansion into its territory, and modern China is noticeably smaller than it used to be.
 Mongolia is now independent, and Taiwan its own country to say the least (the details behind that are rather complicated and will be discussed below).
 In spite of going through a humiliating cultural and economic decline in the past two centuries, most of its key territories were intact and the country was still by far one of the largest and most (over) populated countries in the world.
 With the resurgence of Chinese economic and political power in the 21st century, it can be said that this trope applies to China no longer.